The Faces of Global Health Event Series

 “The Faces of Global Health” series is meant to share the experiences of diverse global health professionals and for attendees to walk away from the sessions with the confidence that there is a place for everyone in global health, regardless of your background, knowing that success in global health is not limited to one specific group.
 We want you to feel reassured that your experiences are not unique to you and that there are others with similar backgrounds in the field of global health, who have similar experiences, that you can lean on for support.
 All events are free and open to the public.

 Next event coming soon!

-In honor of International Day of Persons with Disabilities which is observed on December 3, 2021, The Task Force’s CODE, in partnership with MAP International, presents a virtual panel event called “A Conversation on Creating Disability Inclusion in Public Health.”
-As part of The Task Force’s ongoing Faces of Global Health event series, this facilitated panel discussion will focus on ways we can create disability inclusion in the field of public health.
-This event is open to anyone.
+In honor of International Day of Persons with Disabilities which was observed on December 3, 2021, The Task Force’s CODE, in partnership with MAP International, presented a virtual panel event called “A Conversation on Creating Disability Inclusion in Public Health.”
+As part of The Task Force’s ongoing Faces of Global Health event series, this facilitated panel focused on ways we can create disability inclusion in the field of public health.
+Recording coming soon.

 Let's Talk About Being Latinx & Hispanic in Global Health

 In honor of Latinx & Hispanic Heritage Month, CODE hosted a panel in The Task Force’s The Faces of Global Health event series called “Let’s Talk About Being Latinx and Hispanic in Global Health.”
 This facilitated panel discussion focused on the experiences of our Latinx and Hispanic colleagues in the field of public health.
 This event was open to our community as a way to amplify the stories of Latinx and Hispanic folks in global health.

 Finding Pride in Global Public Health